 Most children find long car trips horribly dull, but keeping them occupied by buying interactive pop-up book apps can be expensive.
-But what other choice do parents have to keep their child entertained during a protracted drive?
-Or at a nice restaurant, during a long dinner, what can a parent do if their 4-year-old suddenly starts crying?
+But what other choice do parents have to keep their child entertained during a protracted drive or at a nice restaurant, during a long dinner, what can a parent do if their 4-year-old suddenly starts crying?
 For many parents, the easiest solution is giving the child a mobile device, like a smartphone or a tablet.
-Children love their bright, flashy images and intuitive, responsive interfaces, and are happy to spend hours watching videos and playing games.
-But how to protect children from inappropriate online content and limit them from using the device too much without spending too much on an expensive, complicated monitoring service?
+Children love the bright, flashy images and intuitive, responsive interfaces and are happy to spend hours watching videos and playing games.
+How, then, do we to protect children from inappropriate online content and limit them from using the device too much without spending too much on an expensive, complicated monitoring service?

 Samsung’s Kids Mode provides a solution to these problems, creating a free and easy-to-use interface on smartphones and tablets that is simple to control and monitor, while providing plenty of fun and educational apps for children.
-Indeed, already Kids Mode has gained 1.9 million monthly active users and supports 2,500 child-friendly apps and video content, with more appearing all the time.
+Indeed, Kids Mode has already gained 1.9 million monthly active users and supports 2,500 child-friendly apps and video content, with more being made available consistently*.

 Samsung Introduces an Easier Option

 But just as importantly as helping parents out, Kids Mode is also fun to use.
-Its simplified user interface features large and colorful buttons designed for children, with controls that are uncomplicated but that give a wide range of options for children to explore.
-In addition, there are a variety of exclusive native apps that come preinstalled and that can be downloaded.
-Plus, Kids Mode and many of its related apps are free, so it’s a solution that every family can afford.
+Its simplified user interface features large and colourful buttons designed for children, with controls that are uncomplicated but that give a wide range of options for children to explore.
+In addition, there are a variety of exclusive native apps that come pre-installed and that can be downloaded.
+Addition to the above, Kids Mode and many of its related apps are free, so it’s a solution that every family can afford.

 To begin using Kids Mode, parents need to download the app from Galaxy Apps.
-After installing, they set up a PIN code and a profile for their child, then the app is ready to go.
+After installing, they set up a PIN code and a profile for their child and then the app is ready to go.